csu-tropical/csu-tropical/_posts/2024-09-17-DolanDeHart-Meeting.markdown

 author: "Brenda Dolan"
 ---

-Research Scientists Brenda Dolan and Jen DeHart, both members of the Bell research group (Tropical Weather and Climate Research) presented recent work related to SEA-POL (Sea-Going Polarimetric radar), INCUS (Investigation of Convective Updrafts), LROSE (Lidar Radar Open Software Environment), and PRECIP (Prediction of Rainfall Extremes Campaign In the Pacific).
+Research Scientists Brenda Dolan and Jen DeHart, both members of the Bell research group (Tropical Cyclones, Radar, Atmospheric Modeling, and Software Team (TC-RAMS)) presented recent work related to SEA-POL (Sea-Going Polarimetric radar), INCUS (Investigation of Convective Updrafts), LROSE (Lidar Radar Open Software Environment), and PRECIP (Prediction of Rainfall Extremes Campaign In the Pacific).
 They also co-led a short course on LROSE at the Open Radar Science Workshop.

 <!--more-->